-To this end give up self at once and forever.
-If thou hast never yet dared to do it, for fear thou mightest fail of thy engagement, do it now, in view of the promise Christ gives thee that His life will take the place of the old life.
-Try and realize that though self is not dead, thou art indeed dead to self.
-Self is still strong and living, but it has no power over thee.
-Thou, thy renewed nature-thou, thy new self, begotten again in Jesus Christ from the dead-art indeed dead to sin and alive to God.
-Thy death in Christ has freed thee completely from the control of self: it has no power over thee, except as thou, in ignorance, or unwatchfulness, or unbelief, consentest to yield to its usurped authority.
-Come and accept by faith simply and heartily the glorious position thou hast in Christ.
-As one who, in Christ, has a life dead to self, as one who is freed from the dominion of self, and has received His divine life to take the place of self, to be the animating and inspiring principle of thy life, venture boldly to plant the foot upon the neck of this enemy of thine and thy Lord's.
-Be of good courage, only believe ; fear not to take the irrevocable step, and to say that thou hast once for all given up self to the death for which it has been crucified in Christ (Rom. vi.
-6).
-And trust Jesus the Crucified One to hold self to the cross, and to fill its place in thee with His own blessed resurrection life.
+To this end give up self at once and for ever.
+If you have never yet dared to do it, for fear you might fail of your engagement, do it now, in view of the promise Christ gives you that His life will take the place of the old life.
+Try and realize that though self is not dead, you are indeed dead to self.
+Self is still strong and living, but it has no power over you.
+You, your renewed nature-you, your new self, begotten again in Jesus death in Christ has freed you completely from the control of self: it has no power over you, except as you, in ignorance, or unwatchfulness, or unbelief, consent to yield to its usurped authority.
+Come and accept by faith simply and heartily the glorious position you have in Christ.
+As one who, in Christ, has a life dead to self, as one who is freed from the dominion of self, and has received His divine life to take the place of self, to be the animating and inspiring principle of your life, venture boldly to plant the foot upon the neck of this enemy of yours and your Lord's.
+Be of good courage, only believe; fear not to take the irrevocable step, and to say that you have once for all given up self to the death for which it has been crucified in Christ (Rom.6:6).
+And trust Jesus the Crucified One to hold self to the cross, and to fill its place in you with His own blessed resurrection life.

 In this faith, abide in Christ!
 Cling to Him; rest on Him; hope on Him.
-Daily renew thy consecration; daily accept afresh thy position as ransomed from thy tyrant, and now in turn made a conqueror.
-Daily look with holy fear on the enemy, self, struggling to get free from the cross, seeking to allure thee into giving it some little liberty, or else ready to deceive thee by its profession of willingness now to do service to Christ.
-Remember, self-seeking to serve God is more dangerous than self-refusing obedience.
-Look upon it with holy fear, and hide thyself in Christ: in Him alone is thy safety.
-Abide thus in Him; He has promised to abide in thee.
-He will teach thee to be humble and watchful.
-He will teach thee to be happy and trustful.
-Bring every interest of thy life, every power of thy nature, all the unceasing flow of thought, and will, and feeling, that make up life, and trust Him to take the place that self once filled so easily and so naturally.
-Jesus Christ will indeed take possession of thee and dwell in thee; and in the restfulness and peace and grace of the new life thou shalt have unceasing joy at the wondrous exchange that has been made,-the coming out of self to abide in Christ alone.
+Daily renew your consecration; daily accept afresh your position as ransomed from your tyrant, and now in turn made a conqueror.
+Daily look with holy fear on the enemy, self, struggling to get free from the cross, seeking to allure you into giving it some little liberty, or else ready to deceive you by its profession of willingness now to do service to Christ.
+Remember, self seeking to serve God is more dangerous than self refusing obedience.
+Look upon it with holy fear, and hide yourself in Christ: in Him alone is your safety.
+Abide thus in Him; He has promised to abide in you.
+He will teach you to be humble and watchful.
+He will teach you to be happy and trustful.
+Bring every interest of your life, every power of your nature, all the unceasing flow of thought, and will, and feeling, that makes up life, and trust Him to take the place that self once filled so easily and so naturally.
+Jesus Christ will indeed take possession of you and dwell in you; and in the restfulness and peace and grace of the new life you shall have unceasing joy at the wondrous exchange that has been made-the corning out of self to abide in Christ alone.